ka-architect/aws-solutions-architect-associate/topics/data/analytics/README.md

 # Athena
 - Serverless query service to analyze data stored in S3, using SQL (built on Presto)
 - Pay per TB of data scanned
-- Supports CSV, JSON, Parquet and other formats
+- Supports CSV, JSON, Parquet (columnar) and other formats, and compression
 - Cost Savings
     - Columnar data type for less scans
+    - Compression
     - Partition Data Sets in S3 (easy to query the prefixes) s3://bucket/year=1991/day=1
     - Use larger files, many small files = more memory
 - **Athena Federated Query:** ability to run SQL queries across DB's (AWS/On-Prem) and store results in S3
+- can COPY Apache Parquet and Apache ORC file formats from S3 to Redshift cluster

 # Amazon Redshift (Data Warehouse)
 - OLAP - Online Analytical Processing (analytics/data warehouse)